Pipe Cutting

-Pipe cutting, or pipe profiling, is a mechanized industrial process that removes material from pipe or tube to create a desired profile.
+Pipe cutting or pipe profiling is a mechanized industrial process that removes material from pipe or tubing to create a desired profile.
 Typical profiles include straight cuts, mitres, saddles and midsection holes.
 These complex cuts are usually required to allow a tight fit between two parts that are to be joined via arc welding.

+Pipe cutting is used in industries such as offshore operations, pipe processing, shipbuilding and pressure vessel manufacture.
+This technology is valued for its ability to produce the intricate cuts and profiles often required in these fields.
+Common applications include pipework, offshore jackets, steel frameworks, cranes, and demolition of structures offshore.